 Melody recently appeared in an episode of BBC’s Call The Midwife.

-This winter, she will reprise her Olivier nominated role in the Broadway transfer of Farinelli & the King.
+This December, she will reprise her Olivier nominated role in the Broadway transfer of Farinelli & the King at the Belasco Theatre

 Farinelli & The King on Broadway